 Delta 10 THC began making its way on the CBD market this past summer with a bit of mystery and excitement behind it.
 How couldn’t there be excitement?
 It’s another sibling of Delta-8 THC and Delta-9 THC.
-Being in a state where neither recreational nor medicinal are legal, of course, there was an immense amount of excitement; it was the next official cannabinoid that was intoxicating.
+Being in a state where neither recreational nor medicinal are legal, of course, there was an immense amount of excitement; it was the next official cannabinoid that was psychoactive.
 With the increase in numbers, it’s practical to think, well, this must be the end all be all of THC forms, but like the rest of the alternate cannabinoids, that’s not the case—Delta-10 THC is more of a complementary cannabinoid.
 But before we dive further into that, let’s talk about good ole’ CBD.

 What is CBD?